Jump a few hoops to make £60 a year.

-The Reward account will begin to start charging a £3 monthly fee, meaning it’ll cost you £36 a year.
+The Reward account charges a £3 monthly fee, meaning it’ll cost you £36 a year.
 This isn’t unusual – many current accounts with benefits have a similar charge, including Barclays Blue Rewards, Natwest Reward and Santander 123.

-If you do either of these you then get to pick a reward.
+If you do this you then get to pick a reward.
 These are: